ThinkXca/RUL/README.md

 <div align="left">

 ## 🗓️ TODO
 - [✔] Model information reference: <a href="https://github.com/georgehc/survival-intro">model</a>
+- [✔] Processed data are needed to apply from the corresponding author.
 - [✔] Dataset preprocessing-related content arrangement dependencies： <a href="https://www.sciencedirect.com/science/article/pii/S2666546824001319">Data preprocessing</a>
 - [✔] Li-ion battery data source: <a href="https://data.matr.io/1/.">Toyota dataset</a>

 </div>

 <strong>Some amazing enhancements are under development.
 We are warmly welcome anyone to collaborate in improving this repository.
-Please send me an email if you are interested!</strong>
+Please send us an email if you are interested!</strong>